walterra/react-milestones-vis/src/components/milestones/__tests__/README.md

 ## How it works

 1. The tests render the Milestones component with fixed dimensions
-2. SVG output is converted to canvas using the HTML5 Canvas API
+2. Output is converted to canvas using the HTML5 Canvas API
 3. The canvas is then converted to a PNG buffer
 4. jest-image-snapshot compares the PNG to a baseline image